 Skin disorders in Yorkshire terriers generally result from allergies or diseases common in the breed.
-If you notice any bald spots or lesions on your pet, take him to your vet.
-Examine his skin whenever you brush him.
-If you take him to a groomer regularly, ask her to let you know if she sees anything amiss when she's bathing or trimming your pet.
+If you notice any bald spots, lesions, or Yorkie skin issues on your pet, take him to your vet.
+Examine his skin whenever you brush him and watch for your Yorkie itching and losing hair.
+If you take him to a groomer regularly, ask her to let you know if she sees any skin problems while washing or trimming your dog.

 If your vet suspects a food allergy, she'll put your Yorkie on a food elimination trial, in which he eats only one specific food protein for several months to see if symptoms resolve.
 He's then put back on his former food, to see if the reaction reappears.
 If it does, he goes back on the original elimination diet, probably for life.
-If the first elimination food doesn't do the trick, you must start a trial with a new food, until you finally find one that works for your dog.
+If the first elimination food doesn't work, you must start a trial with a new food, until you finally find one that your dog can eat.

 Hypothyroidism in Yorkies